Empower secure, external collaboration with Slack Connect

 Keep up with the pace of digital transformation by giving employees a secure, more productive way to work with external customers, vendors and partners.

-Slack Connect is a secure communications environment that extends the benefits of Slack to everyone that you work with, both inside and outside your organisation.
+Slack Connect is a secure communications environment that extends the benefits of Slack to everyone you work with, both inside and outside your organization.

 All of Slack’s enterprise-grade security features and compliance standards apply to Slack Connect.
-Plus, we’ve built in additional features that help you have confidence that your data stays safe when working with external organisations.
+Plus, we’ve built in additional features that help you have confidence that your data stays safe when working with external organizations.
+We also just finished collaborating with Metrigy on a new report showcasing how to enable secure external collaboration.

 Why it matters